First and second dose

 Arrive no longer than 15 minutes before your appointment.

 When you go to your appointment, you'll need to:

 - bring proof of address

 - bring photo ID confirming date of birth

 - wear a mask

-- wear warm but loose clothing to make sure the vaccine can be administered to the upper arm
+- wear loose clothing to make sure the vaccine can be administered to the upper arm

 After you get the vaccine